 While creating a cover letter, do bear in mind that the recruiter has your resume too.
-There is no point repeating your complete work history on the cover letter.
-In fact, a possible reason behind why many recruiters today don’t care about cover letters could be their unpleasant experiences of going through really bad ones in their past.
+There is no point in repeating your complete work history on the cover letter.
+A possible reason behind why many recruiters today don’t care about cover letters could be their unpleasant experiences of going through really bad ones in their past.

 Remember, a cover letter is just a summary of your resume with a personal touch, and not a space to rewrite your resume.
 An excellent cover letter writing tip is to amaze the recruiter by showing your understanding of the company’s needs and position in its target market, and also how your skills and achievements are in line with the requirements.